cloudmesh/cloudmesh-mpi/docs/report-sort.md

 drive, and 768 GB of RAM.
 We execute our merge sorts with randomly generated arrays of up to 10^7 integer elements.
 Note that memory constraints allowed us to experiment with arrays of up to BOGO integer elements.

+Multiprocessing merge sort was executed on 1 to 24 processes by using all available processes on the Carbonate partition.
+Message-passing merge sort was executed on 1, 2, 4, and 8 nodes by using one core on each node for MPI processes.

 # Performance Comparison

 All performance comparison done here will be on data from the Carbonate partition.